 Only a couple of licks or a small amount on the skin could be harmful to a dog, depending on the ingredients in a specific product and how the pet is exposed.

 What are the signs of essential oil or liquid potpourri poisoning?

-- Fragrance or scent on hair coat, skin, or breath or in vomit
+- fragrance or scent on hair coat, skin, or breath

 What should I do if I suspect that my dog has been exposed to essential oils or liquid potpourri?

 Rapid diagnosis and treatment are imperative.
-If you believe that your dog has ingested or come in contact with essential oils or liquid potpourri, call your veterinarian or Pet Poison Helpline (800-213-6680) immediately.
+If you believe that your dog has ingested or come in contact with essential oils or liquid potpourri, call your veterinarian or the Pet Poison Helpline (800-213-6680), a 24/7 animal poison control center, immediately.
 The sooner you seek treatment, the better the prognosis and outcome for your dog.

 - Do not induce vomiting or give activated charcoal to your dog.
 This may worsen your dog’s condition.

-- Put the product packaging in a sealed plastic bag, and take it with you to the veterinary clinic.
+- Put the product packaging in a sealed container and take it with you to the veterinary clinic.